UP | HOME

 three_body_lin_interp_adapt_path.png

-Note that Hermite interpolation provides an O(3) solution to the IVP.
-Linear interpolation is O(1).
-So both are inappropriate if high accuracy solutions are required.
-Here we can see the errors:
+Note that Hermite interpolation provides an O(3) solution to the IVP, but that may still be inappropriate if high accuracy solutions are required.
+Here we can see the errors in Hermite interpolation used above:

 three_body_interp_adapt_error.png